 Method of Notice.
-The petitioner shall cause notification of said hearing to all property owners of record of all land adjoining the area included in the petition within two (2) property owner depths, or 660 feet of the area included in the petition, whichever is satisfied first.
+The petitioner shall cause notification of said hearing to all property owners of record of all land adjoining the area included in the petition to a depth of two (2) property ownerships, or 660 feet, whichever is less, from the property lines of the area included in the petition.
 Adjacent property will include those properties across roads since roads are not considered a barrier.
-The petitioner shall cause notification of said hearing to all property owners, of record, of all land abutting, or facing the area included in the petition.
 The petitioner shall also cause due notification to any property owners involved within the petitioned area.
-Notification to the property owners shall be given on a form supplied by the Plan Commission.
 This notification can be by certified mail, with the green cards submitted for the file, or by certificate of mailing, with the postmarked certificate of mailing submitted for the file.
 In any case, the notification to all adjacent property owners and completion of the certification form must be accomplished no less than ten (10) days prior to the meeting at which the petition is being heard.

 On-site Notice.
 The Petitioner shall place a notice of the public hearing on the property included in the petition at least ten (10) days before the date of the hearing.
 The notice shall remain on-site until final action on the petition has been taken.
 The on-site notice shall consist of a sign to be provided by the Commission Staff.
 The sign must be placed on the subject property within five (5) feet of the right-of-way line of the public road adjacent to the property.
-For properties with more than one road frontage, the sign must be placed adjacent to the road deemed to have a higher traffic volume.
+For properties with more than one road frontage, the sign must be placed adjacent to the road deemed by the Commission Staff to have a higher traffic volume.
 The sign text must be visible from the public road.
-The Commission Staff may require additional notices to be posted for properties with more than one road frontage and/or those properties with greater than 600 feet of road frontage, at the rate of one (1) sign per 600 feet.
+The Commission Staff may require additional notices to be posted for properties with more than one road frontage and/or those properties with greater than 600 feet of road frontage, at a reasonable rate as determined by the Commission Staff.